IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 Info the PCs need to find the dungeon
 - assassination attempts are connected to the smoke
-- smoke is supplied by Ornsgrym, who gets it from the archaeological society?
 - the archaeological society is a front for the cult
 - the archaeologists are planning a dig under the school / the cult is based there